"Beautiful atmosphere...a real find for us" Dave Gilyeat, BBC Introducing

 "Quite mesmerising" Penny Lee, The Haven Club

-The Autumn Saints are an Anglo-American trio based in Oxford, UK.
+The Autumn Saints are an Anglo-American quartet based in Oxford, UK.

 The band's music has its roots planted firmly in the American South, with lead singer Britt Strickland bringing the soulful, weighty music history of his home state of North Carolina to the City of Dreaming Spires.
 The southern storytelling tradition made famous by the likes of Dylan and Johnny Cash is very much alive in the Saints' music, with tales of hurricanes sweeping through the Appalachian Mountains and encounters with the devil at the crossroads unraveling in each song.